What had she been doing?

 The land was sloping downward, carrying both woman and dog to the River Easel, which wrapped around the moors and cut through the northern neighborhoods of Orhan.
 A broken-down dock jutted out slightly in the tepid, slowly-moving waters, and tied to it was a row boat, big enough to accommodate both her and her animal companion.
 She boarded it and looked back at the dog, which eyed the vessel with a wary sense of reticence.

 “It’s ok.
 Come on now,” she said gently.

-Where they were going, she had no idea.
 She didn’t know what was beyond the river, as her dreams had never carried her this far.
 On the other side of the water, the Woods of Providence appeared through the haze – black, twisted and unknowable.
 She felt herself beginning to dread the uncertainty of what lay ahead, even though there was no future in the land she was leaving.
 The bewitched city of Orhan was now hidden behind the moors, and she was likely better off for it.